Christmas-Missionary/MJ169/README.md

 # This is archived, why?

-I'd like for the submission to be exactly as is.
+I'd like for the submission and its source code to be exactly as is.
 If you want to see or use the source code to an updated version, go [here](https://github.com/Christmas-Missionary/The-Last-Hexagon).

 # How to run